Online speech therapy games

 • Does not have a lot of background sounds that could interfere with you and the client hearing one another

-• One that would allow for giving the client remote access so he or she can interact with the activity too.
+• One that would allow giving the client remote access so they can interact with the activity too.

 Saving your go-to online speech therapy games is a good idea once you’ve found some you like.
 You should also consider staying up to date and looking for some of the most current online speech therapy games.